adamhaile/S/README.md

 Mutating data signals from computations is a very powerful feature but needs a few warnings:

-1. Be careful not to create runaway mutation cycles, where you set a data signal you also read, thereby auto-invalidating your computation and causing another run, and another, and another, etc.  This can be avoided by either using `S.on()` or `S.sample()` to suppress a dependency on the mutated signal, or by having a base condition that halts the mutation once the condition is met.
-Note that if you do have a runaway mutation, S will throw an exception after an excessively long number of follow-on updates (currently hardcoded to 100,000).
+1. Be careful not to create runaway mutation cycles, where your computation sets a data signal it also reads, thereby auto-invalidating itself and causing another run, and another, and another, etc.  This can be avoided by either using `S.on()` or `S.sample()` to suppress a dependency on the mutated signal, or by having a base condition that halts the cycle once the condition is met.
+Note that if you do have a runaway mutation, S will throw an exception after an excessively long number of follow-on updates (currently hard-coded to 100,000).

 2. Be aware that all the states of the mutated data signal are visible to other computations.
 So in the line above that sets `overdrawn()`, there will be a round of updates where `balance()` is less than 0 but `overdrawn()` has not yet been set to `true`, followed by a round in which it has.